New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Why this matters:

-Distraction is the default state—your brain evolved to constantly scan for threats and novelty.
-Modern environments hijack this system with infinite digital stimuli.
-Training sustained attention strengthens thalamocortical loops that gate information flow.
+Distraction is the default state.
+Your brain evolved to constantly scan for threats and novelty through the default mode network.
+Training sustained attention strengthens task-positive networks while reducing default mode activity.

 Target habit: